oblac/jodd-site/content/db/3+dbsession.md

 ## DbSessionProvider

 Above code that works with `DbQuery` suffers from following issue: it has strong dependency on concrete `DbSession` implementation!
-The goal would be to loose coupling between `DbQuery` and `DbThreadSession` on the place where `DbQuery` is used. *Db* has solution for this problem, too.
+The goal would be to loose coupling between `DbQuery` and `DbThreadSession` on the place where `DbQuery` is used. *DbOom* has solution for this problem, too.

 `DbSessionProvider` implementation is responsible for returning `DbSession` inside some context (thread, request...).
 This may be a new session or existing one.
 It is possible to register default `DbSessionProvider` implementation, so no `DbSession` has to be specified when creating new `DbQuery`. `ThreadDbSessionProvider` is default session provider and it manages sessions inside a thread.
 Above code may be re-written like this:

 ~~~~~ java
     // create session and assign it to the thread